sastutorials/sastutorials.github.io/tutorials/intro-to-sas.md

 * [SAS/ACCESS](https://support.sas.com/en/software/sas-access.html#documentation) provides data access to a wide extension of data sources and formats.
 It provides data integration between SAS and third-party databases, to read, write and update data from all types of native databases and platforms you use;

 * [SAS/AF](https://support.sas.com/en/software/sasaf-support.html) creates portable, point-and-click applications in a development environment.
-You have access to SAS Component Language (SCL), too, an object-oriented programming laguage that helps you access and display your data, control interfaces, read and write data to SAS tables and files;
+With it, you have access to SAS Component Language (SCL), an object-oriented programming laguage that helps you access and display your data, control interfaces, read and write data to SAS tables and files;

 * [SAS/ASSIST](https://support.sas.com/en/software/sas-assist-support.html#documentation) is a user-friendly software to the SAS System, providing options for completing tasks without having to write code, for saving programs and running them repetitively and for customising the interface to better suit your needs;